cliburn/reproducible-analysis-2017/slides.md

 ----

-### Can you replicate the report/poster/paper?
+### Can you re-generate the report/poster/paper?

 - Can you replicate the report/poster/paper when
-  - you need to modify some data
+  - <!-- .element: class="fragment" data-fragment-index="1" -->you need to modify some data
-  - you suspect that is a bug in your script
+  - <!-- .element: class="fragment" data-fragment-index="2" -->you need to fix a bug in your script
-  - you want to switch one pipeline stage for another
+  - <!-- .element: class="fragment" data-fragment-index="3" -->you want to try an alternative algorithm
-- <font color=red>If your report/poster/paper was done by copy/paste from Excel or Prism etc, you are most likely in for a world of pain</font>
+- <!-- .element: class="fragment" data-fragment-index="4" --> <font color=yellow>If your report/poster/paper was done by copy/paste from Excel or Prism etc, you are most likely in for a world of pain</font>

 ----

-### Practices and tools for document generation
+### Practices and tools (Documents)

 - Use a script for calculated values, tables and plots
 - Practice literate programming
   - `knitr`
   - "Notebooks" - Jupyter, nteract, beaker, RStudio

-Example: Literate programming with `beaker`
+Example: Literate programming with [notebooks](http://localhost:8888/notebooks/Literate_Programming_Example.ipynb)

+---

+# Summary

+- Upload data to public repository <!-- .element: class="fragment" data-fragment-index="1" -->
+- Prefer scripting to GUI applications <!-- .element: class="fragment" data-fragment-index="2" -->
+- Use version control <!-- .element: class="fragment" data-fragment-index="3" -->
+- Run scripts in reusable containers <!-- .element: class="fragment" data-fragment-index="4" -->
+- Program in a literate style <!-- .element: class="fragment" data-fragment-index="5" -->
+- <!-- .element: class="fragment" data-fragment-index="6" --> We offer [comprehensive free training sponsored by NIH BD2K grant](https://biostat.duke.edu/education/high-throughput-sequencing-course)

 ---